|

 Gyeongbokgung Palace is the most beautiful place and a masterpiece of Korean traditional architecture, featuring magnificent scale, north-south linear structure and harmony in accordance with Five Elements & Yin-Yang.

-Gyeongbokgung was designed to embody the dignity and authority of the dynasty, rooted not only in Confucian principles but also in ancient Chinese cosmological concepts like the Five Elements and Feng Shui.
+Gyeongbokgung is a monumental architecture of Joseon Dynasty that embody the dignity and authority of the dynasty, rooted not only in Confucian principles but also in ancient Chinese cosmological concepts like the Five Elements and Feng Shui.

 Changdeokgung is a remarkabe palace, featuring a unique layout and a massive, stunning 'Secret Garden'(Huwon) that perfectly blends with its natural surroundings.
 Changdeokgung Palace is characterized by its harmony with nature and emphasis on practical, comfortable living spaces for the royals.